minicreative/shopify-convert/README.md

 # shopify-convert
-CSV parsing tool to create a Shopify import fil
+CSV parsing tool to create a Shopify import CSV